If you’re new to growing marijuana, it can sound like such a huge and expensive undertaking…

 - An exhaust fan is more important than in intake fan.

-For beginners, I recommend to use a passive intake (a hole somewhere in your grow tent) and an inline exhaust fan that satisfies the above requirements.
+For beginners, I recommend to use a passive intake (a hole or 2 on the opposite end of your exhaust fan in your grow tent) and an inline exhaust fan that satisfies the above requirements.

 - Hurricane Inline Fan 4 in 171 CFM – (Amazon)